moneycrosoft-boop/Kanji-Yomigana/README.md

 # 漢字 よみがな — Kanji Yomigana

-Instant Kanji Reading Chrome Extension
+Instant Kanji Reading Chrome Extension that instantly shows the **yomigana (furigana reading)** of any kanji you click on a Japanese webpage, powered by Claude or Gemini AI.

-A Chrome extension that instantly shows the **yomigana (furigana reading)** of any kanji you click on a Japanese webpage, powered by Claude or Gemini AI.
+This project was built with the help of AI tools.

 ## 📸 Demo